 Don’t forget to check out everyone else’s posts for this tour!
 Some people had some great Q&A questions and maybe I’m slightly regretting not having signed up for one of those now (lol).
 And I don’t usually pick favorites but definitely check out the reviews with (*) because I’m not very eloquent and I want you all to read this book

 Thanks for stopping by!
 And like always, if you’ve read the book, what did you think?
-Let me know in the comments section, on twitter, goodreads, and/or other places!
+Let me know in the comments section!
 And I’m really curious, if you do know Artemisia’s story, what did you think about the book and the portrayal and the use of formatting to tell the story?
 As an artist in general, did you also connect with Artemisia’s musings?